 - 3.1.1 In its capacity as a 'Crime and Disorder Committee', the designated Scrutiny Board has powers to review or scrutinise decisions made (or action taken), in connection with the discharge by the 'responsible authorities' of their crime and disorder functions.
 These are the authorities responsible for crime and disorder strategies, as detailed in the Crime and Disorder Act 1998, Section 53.
 The Act also introduced Crime and Disorder Reduction Partnerships (CDRPs) to develop and implement such strategies.
 However, since 1st March 2010 the Home Office use the term Community Safety Partnerships in replace of CDRPs.
-In Leeds, Safer Leeds is the city's Community Safety Partnership. - 3.1.2 Responsible authorities also have a duty to work in conjunction with 'cooperating' bodies.
+In Leeds, Safer Leeds is the city's Community Safety Partnership. - 3.1.2 Responsible authorities also have a duty to work in conjunction with 'co-operating' bodies.
 The Safer Leeds Executive comprises a number of responsible authorities and co-operating bodies.
-These include Leeds City Council, West Yorkshire Police, West Yorkshire Fire and Rescue Service, Leeds Children's Trust Board, Leeds Safeguarding Children's Board, Youth Offending Service; Adult Social Care; Leeds Clinical Commissioning Groups, Arms Length Management Organisations; HM Prison Service Leeds; and West Yorkshire Probation Trust. - 3.1.3 The Scrutiny Board will scrutinise the work of the Community Safety Partnership and the partners who comprise it, only insofar as their activities relate to the partnership itself.
+These include Leeds City Council; West Yorkshire Police; West Yorkshire Fire and Rescue Service; Leeds Children's Trust Board; Leeds Safeguarding Children's Board; Youth Offending Service; Adult Social Care; Leeds Clinical Commissioning Groups; Office of the Police and Crime Commissioner; Housing Leeds ; HM Prison Service Leeds; Third Sector Partnerships and West Yorkshire Community Rehabilitation Company. - 3.1.3 The Scrutiny Board will scrutinise the work of the Community Safety Partnership and the partners who comprise it, only insofar as their activities relate to the partnership itself.
 For the avoidance of doubt, the Scrutiny Board will not extend to the separate statutory functions of the partner bodies, nor will it entail scrutiny of individual cases. - 3.1.4 The Police and Justice Act 2006 also makes provision for elected members to refer local crime and disorder matters to the Council's designated Crime and Disorder Committee.
 Local crime and disorder matters should be considered to encompass crime and disorder matters that affect all or part of the ward for which the member is elected or any person who lives or works in that area including: